rolznz/jim/README.md

 The easiest solution right now is custodial wallets.
 But they are giant honeypots and can be shut down at any time and more and more often are required to do KYC or stop operating in certain jurisdictions.
 They also often do not use open protocols, making it hard for developers to integrate with them.

-NWC Mint is a custodial wallet, but it can be run by thousands of custodians - one per family, group or community.
+Alby Jim is a custodial service, but it can be run by thousands of custodians - one per family, group or community.

 These wallets can be created with **a single click** or **api call** making it incredibly easy for new wallets to be created by apps, without the app owner having to build a wallet into the app itself.

-### Why not just use E-cash or Fedimint?
+### Why not E-cash or Fedimint?

-NWC Mint gives out NWC connections which interact with the lightning network directly rather than minting and melting e-cash tokens.
+Alby Jim gives out NWC connections which interact with the lightning network directly rather than minting and melting e-cash tokens.
 There are pros and cons of both, this is just another option people can choose.

 NWC is an amazing protocol that works in all environments and makes it super easy for developers to make lightning powered apps, and does not care which wallet a user uses.
 By making it easy for developers to create lightning apps, the hope is that many high quality apps are created, giving flexibility to users (Bring your own App, Bring your own Wallet) rather than being locked into closed ecosystems.

 ### Isn't this just like other subaccount software (LNbits User plugin, LNDHub)?

 Yes.
-But:

-- Alby Hub and this mint is much easier to run, making it more likely to be adopted
-- Users receive NWC-powered wallets, rather than LNbits HTTP API or LNDHub protocol wallets.
+But Users receive NWC-powered wallets they can instantly plugin to many apps.

 ### Final thoughts